Services and Support

 Graduate students who have been accepted to present at an academic conference are eligible to apply for travel awards.
 The maximum amount of an award is $500.00.
 Applications are reviewed at the beginning of the fall and spring semesters by the Dean for Graduate Studies.
 Funds are limited and applications are encouraged as soon as students are aware of their conference presentations.
 To apply, students must complete the Student Conference Travel Proposal Form that is available on our website athttp://www.unomaha.edu/graduate-studies/_files/graduate-student-travel-proposal-form.pdf.

 Graduate Research and Creative Activity (GRCA)

 GRACA grants support faculty-mentored graduate student research and creative activity.
 Grants of up to $5,000 per student are available to UNO graduate students enrolled through fall 2016.
 For more information, please visit http://www.unomaha.edu/orca/graca.php

 Use of Human Subjects or Animals in Research

 All campus research that involves the use of human subjects or animals must be reviewed and approved by the Institutional Review Board or the Animal Research Committee, respectively.
 This policy applies to both funded and non-funded faculty and student research.
 Any individual research project that involves human subjects or animals must be approved by the appropriate committee prior to initiation of the research.
 For additional information, visit or contact the Office of Research and Creative Activity, Eppley Administration Building 203.

-The Office of Disability Services collaborates with students, administrators, faculty, and staff to ensure that we provide reasonable and appropriate accommodations for our students with disabilities.
+Accessibility Services Center collaborates with students, administrators, faculty, and staff to ensure that we provide reasonable and appropriate accommodations for our students with disabilities.
 Our office provides a full range of campus supports services to ensure the success of our students.